Emergent vorticity asymmetry of one and two-layer shallow water system captured by a next-order balanced model: Conclusion and outlook

-The shallow water model, especially the two-layer variant, has been a useful simple model to study the nonlinear and non-smooth effects of moisture in the atmosphere \citep{LambaertsEtAl_12,BembenekEtAl_20}.
+The shallow water model {in one-layer \citep{LahayeZeitlin_16} and two-layer \citep{LambaertsEtAl_12,BembenekEtAl_20}} has been a useful simple model to study the nonlinear and non-smooth effects of moisture in the {mid-latitude} atmosphere.
 SWQG has also been adapted to include moisture effects.
 In particular, definitions of moist PV have been useful to interpret model results \citep{LapeyreHeld_04,SmithStechmann_17,LutskoHell_21,BrownEtAl_23}.
 SWQG\pl, with an appropriate definition of moist PV, can be a useful bridge between these two models.
 The removal of gravity waves removes an undesirable complication in the study of the large-scale evolution of storm tracks.
 More broadly, it would be interesting to see if moist effects can be sufficiently captured by inverting from the moist PV.
 That is, are moist effects fundamentally ``balanced'' or not?

-Coming back down to the ocean bottom.
-The research on the effect of ocean topography on the coherent structure of the ocean eddy has enjoyed a resurgence \citep{SolodochEtAl_21,SiegelmanEtAl_22,LaCasceEtAl_24}.
-Theoretical understanding of this problem typically comes from SWQG, or the even simpler two-dimensional Euler equation \citep[e.g.][]{BrethertonHaidvogel_76,SiegelmanEtAl_22}.
-However, the necessary symmetry between different signed vortices in the SWQG model is an unrealistic deficiency.
-The study of the realistic formation and destruction of coherent vortices requires numerical simulation using ocean models, which are complex.
+The research on the effect of ocean topography on the coherent structure of the ocean eddy has enjoyed a resurgence \citep{SolodochEtAl_21,SiegelmanYoung_23,LaCasceEtAl_24}.
+Theoretical understanding of this problem typically comes from SWQG, or the even simpler two-dimensional Euler equation \citep[e.g.][]{BrethertonHaidvogel_76,SiegelmanYoung_23}.
+However, the necessary symmetry between different signed vortices in the SWQG model is unrealistic.
+The study of the realistic formation and destruction of coherent vortices requires numerical simulation using complex ocean models.
 SWQG\pl~and Boussinesq QG\pl~can bridge this gap.
-SWQG\pl~fixes the issue of SWQG and allows for the realistic evolution of the coherent vortices.
+SWQG\pl~{improves upon} SWQG and allows for the {modeling of} realistic evolution of the coherent vortices {(though it still assumes asymptotically small topography height)}.
 In the meantime, there is still only one variable to predict, PV, and it is possible that many PV-based theoretical thinking can be applied to SWQG\pl.
-Of course, the study of coherent structure on other planets can also benefit from upgrading to the SWQG\pl~model \citep{SiegelmanYoung_23}.
-For these applications, SWQG\pl~model needs to be extended and tested on the cases with non-constant $f$ and topography.
+Of course, the study of coherent structure on other planets can also benefit from upgrading to the SWQG\pl~model \citep{SiegelmanEtAl_22}.
+For these applications, SWQG\pl~model needs to be extended and tested on the cases with non-constant $f$, topography, {and on spherical domains \citep{ChoPolvani_96}}.

 From these examples, it is clear that there are many applications of SWQG\pl~and much work to be done.
 The results in this paper serve as the bare minimum showcase of its ability to capture phenomena of interest of one fundamental model of GFD, the shallow water model.